spejman/gga4r/gga4r/README.txt

 			ga = GeneticAlgorithm.new(create_population_with_fit_all_1s)

-	3) Call evolve method as many times as you want and see the best evolution.
+	3) Call the evolve method as many times as you want and see the best evolution.
 			100.times { |i|  ga.evolve }
 			p ga.best_fit[0]